 Not long ago, I received a bunch of fly-tying supplies in the mail.
 The package included beautiful rainbow-anodized tungsten beads for tying weighted nymphs.
 As I slid the first bead onto a size 16 hook, the floodgates opened and the memories rushed in.
 I was overcome with nostalgia.
 My bright desk light, the color of the bead, sliding the bead over the hook bend, I was whisked back 40 years.

-First Time Fishing Plants a Seed
+First Fishing Trip Plants a Seed

 So, full circle.
 An odd job for candy money is now my escape.
 When a kid goes fishing for the first time, the seed is planted.
 Even if it takes decades to germinate, that seed will produce fruit.